Valkea/DE_bootcamp_project/README.md

   <summary>(option 1): to use Prefect Orion in the Cloud (recommended), click here</summary>

   > 1. Create a [PREFECT cloud account](http://prefect.io/)
-  > 2. Login from local terminal
+  > 2. Login from the local terminal
   > ```bash
   > (venv) >>> prefect cloud login
   > ```